 B.A., Oberlin College

 Gary Felder grew up in North Carolina.
 He studied physics at Oberlin College, took off three years to backpack around Europe, Israel and Central America, and then returned to school to get a Ph.D. in physics at Stanford University.
 His thesis work was with Andrei Linde on the early universe, which has been his main research focus ever since.
 After getting his doctorate, Felder did a two-year postdoc at the Canadian Institute for Theoretical Astrophysics in Toronto.
 He is married to Rosemary McNaughton and has two kids, James and Cecelia Felder.

-While this sounds highly technical, many of these problems could be (and have been) approached by undergraduates with an interest in learning cosmology.
-Much of the work involves running computer simulations of the early universe to test the effects of different models.
+While this sounds highly technical, many of these problems could be (and have been) approached by undergraduates at all levels with an interest in learning computational physics.

 LATTICEEASY: Working together with Igor Tkachev of CERN, Felder developed a C++ program for doing lattice simulations of interacting scalar fields, which has been used for a number of research projects in early-universe cosmology.
 The program is freely available on the Web, including documentation.
 In November 2007 Felder released CLUSTEREASY, a parallel computing version of LATTICEEASY.